albertodemichelis/squirrel/doc/source/reference/language/delegation.rst

 .. index::
     single: Delegation

-Squirrel supports implicit delegation.
+Quirrel supports implicit delegation.
 Every table or userdata can have a parent table (delegate).
 A parent table is a normal table that allows the definition of special behaviors for his child.
 When a table (or userdata) is indexed with a key that doesn't correspond to one of its